subhradeepbhaumick/Kayapalat-5dec/README.md

 - ✅ *Homepage*: Fully designed and implemented with multiple interactive sections.
 - 📱 *Responsiveness*: Mobile-first implementation is in progress across the site.
 - 🧱 *Backend*: Core API routes for users, gallery, and blogs are live using Next.js API Routes.
--    *Database*: Using MongoDB with Mongoose.
+-    *Database*: Using mysql and accessing through xampp .
 A schema restructure is planned for better scalability.
 - 🛠 *Development*: Full site development is underway, with key features being actively built.

 ---